Chart Color Schemes

 Health performance in Holmesville is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Health data indicates significant health challenges in Holmesville.
-AreaSearch's assessment found high prevalence of common health conditions across both younger and older age cohorts.
+AreaSearch's assessment found high prevalence of common health conditions across both younger and older age groups.

-Private health cover was relatively low at approximately 50% of the total population (~750 people), compared to the national average of 55.7%.
-Mental health issues impacted 11.1%, while arthritis affected 10.0% of residents.
-61.6% declared themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-Working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 18.4% of residents aged 65 and over (276 people), lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, broadly inline with national rankings.
+The rate of private health cover was relatively low at approximately 50% of the total population (~750 people), compared to the national average of 55.7%.
+Mental health issues and arthritis were the most common medical conditions, affecting 11.1 and 10.0% of residents respectively.
+61.6% of residents reported being completely clear of medical ailments, slightly lower than the 63.3% across Regional NSW.
+The working-age population faces notable health challenges due to high chronic condition rates.
+Holmesville has 18.2% of residents aged 65 and over (273 people), which is lower than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health